esl/MongooseIM/doc/configuration/s2s.md

 The `s2s` section contains options configuring the server-to-server connections used to communicate with other federated XMPP servers.

+!!! warning
+    Server-to-server connections do not support [dynamic domains](../configuration/general.md#generalhost_types).
+    Do not use dynamic domains when using `s2s`.

 ## General options

 These options affect both incoming and outgoing S2S connections.